"*" indicates required fields

 Book Talk: West Asia: A New American Grand Strategy in the Middle East

-On March 31, AGSI will host a discussion on the Middle East's integration with Asia.
+On March 31, AGSI hosted a discussion on the Middle East's integration with Asia.

 Vehicle wait at a traffic signal with Burj Khalifa in the background in Dubai, United Arab Emirates, March 1.
 (REUTERS/Amr Alfiky)